MattDodsonEnglish/docs/readme.md

 Click **Save**.

-In order, this code will remove the date from the following:
+This code will remove the date from the following:

 - Sidebar postcard
 - Home postcard